 They are affectionate furry creatures.

-These muscled-monsters secretly loved cuddle sessions with owners.
-They love human companionship that’s why they follow people around.
-They are comfortable in a curled up position at their owners’ feet or on their laps.
+These muscled monsters secretly love cuddle sessions with owners.
+They love human companionship, that’s why they follow people around.
+They are comfortable in a curled-up position at their owners’ feet or on their laps.

 They are low-maintenance in grooming.

-Staffies can be your furry companion for about 12 years or more.
+Staffies can be your furry companion for about twelve years or more.
 Living a life with a Staffie can be very challenging.
-Although, a sturdy breed, it pays to heed early signs and symptoms of the following health issues:
+Although a sturdy breed, it pays to heed early signs and symptoms of the following health issues:

 - Hereditary cataracts